Introduction to Gamification in Corporate Training

 2. Gamification Is Not About Competition

 Before you finally begin gamifying your corporate training, know and remember that the goal of doing this is not merely to create a competitive environment for the participants.
-Healthy competition is a component of gamification but it’s not its goal.
+Healthy competition is a component of gamification, but it’s not its goal.
 The competition should never turn into an unhealthy one.

 The way you gamify your training should only create a healthy competition between the learners who participate.
 Such training is meant to motivate learners to actively participate, ultimately encouraging retention.